THE IMPURE FORCE

 She has also translated part of the following review of the deck in an article "Netsjistaja sila on playing cards", that was written by Ju.
 B. Demidenko from St. Petersburg in 1995.

-"You may believe in them or not, phantoms, spirits, wood-ghosts; you may see them as agents from another world or as dumm superstition of our ancestors.
+"You may believe in them or not, phantoms, spirits, wood-ghosts; you may see them as agents from another world or as dumb superstition of our ancestors.
 But one thing is sure, a whole layer of national culture is connected with the evil spirits and un-humans.
-The impure force is the deepest layer of the Slavonic mythology from pre-christian, heathen times.
+The impure force is the deepest layer of the Slavonic mythology from pre-Christian, heathen times.
 In some cases the believe in those forces has been kept alive until today.

 The arts and literature became the willful sources of the artist Aleksej Orleanski, who had taken it upon him to make the most multi-farious evil spirits the heroes of his deck of cards.
 The use of the Explanatory Dictionary of V.I.
 Dal and of the Russian Folktales by A.N.
 Afanasjev turned out to be very important to him.
 Here he found the most important and interesting knowledge about evil spirits, that he merely had to transfer into clear images of card figures, that will stick in your memory."